Discovering Top-k Structural Hole Spanners in Dynamic Networks: Experimental Analysis

 \subsection{Datasets}

 We measure the update time of the proposed Tracking-SHS algorithm, static recomputation and GNN-SHS model by conducting extensive experiments on various real-world and synthetic datasets.
+Due to computational challenges while computing the pairwise connectivity score of the nodes, it is not feasible to scale beyond the considered graph size using normal system configurations.
 The details of the datasets are discussed below.